joaoalegria1/calibration/README.md

 - **2.1 Ideal stereo calibration with pixel**
    - This scripts, adds pixelization to the previous.
 - **3. Realistic simulation setup**
+- **3.3.4 Realistic simulation at 2 meters**
+  - Using the previous method, it is calculate the calibration parameters and the subsquent matrixes and error for a calibration at 2 meters
+- **3.3.4.1 Realistic simulation at 2 meters for 12x8**
+  - Using the previous script, the only change is the chessboard calibration, from 13x9 to 12x8.
+- **3.3.5 Reprojection error realistic simulation**
+  - Reprojection error and triangulation for 2 meters with the data from 20, 80 and 180 chessboards at 2 meters
+- **3.3.5.1 Reprojection error realistic simulation for 180**
+  - Reprojection error and triangulation for 180 chessboard at 2 meters.
+This script tests different subpixelgrid( integration factor) 32,64,128.
+- **4.1 Camera calibration using the physical setup**
+  - Using images from the physical setup, calibrate using OpenCV at 2 meters.
+- **4.1.1 Reprojection and triangulation error**
+  - Test the reprojection and triangulation error using the matrixes from the previous script.